nhantrichuyenanh/WIP-YT-Profile-Card-Info/README.md

+>[!IMPORTANT]
+> Because YouTube changed its DOM, this add-on doesn't work anymore.
 >[!NOTE]
 > Since add-on has to get data from [clicking YouTube comments' profiles](https://support.google.com/youtube/answer/9409333), it's unfeasible to use.

-> Because YouTube changed its DOM, this add-on doesn't work anymore.

 - Step 1: `about:debugging#/runtime/this-firefox` → Temporary Extensions (0): Load Temporary Add-on... → select file → Open (make sure to allow necessary permissions in `about:addons`)
 - Step 2: [www.youtube.com](https://www.youtube.com) → select a video to watch → scroll down to the comment section